 This flag is set after a link failover procedure, to aid the removal of duplicate requests.
 It is set when resending requests not yet acknowledged, as an indication of a possible duplicate due to a link failure.
 This bit MUST be cleared when sending a request for the first time; otherwise, the sender MUST set this flag.
 Diameter agents only need to be concerned about the number of requests they send based on a single received request; retransmissions by other entities need not be tracked.
 Diameter agents that receive a request with the T flag set, MUST keep the T flag set in the forwarded request.
 This flag MUST NOT be set if an error answer message (e.g., a protocol error) has been received for the earlier message.
-It can be set only in cases where no answer has been sent again.
+It can be set only in cases where no answer has been received from the server for a request, and the request has been sent again.
 This flag MUST NOT be set in answer messages.